N3

 Last updated on

-• Obsessed with understanding how systems interact, and identifying points of friction and failure between them.
+Fundamentally, I view most problems as applied information architecture challenges.
+Obsessed with understanding how people and systems interact, and identifying points of friction and failure in between.

 Recent Posts